 In 2008, Lopez began working for the think tank Nuevo Arco Iris, aiding in armed conflict research and reconciliation strategies.
 This led to another 2013 publication in La Silla Vacia, in which she established links between the governor of the northern La Guajira province, Juan Francisco Gomez, and drug traffickers.
 Gomez was subsequently investigated and sentenced to 55 years in prison.

 Lopez and others who had investigated the former governor received a multitude of death threats and were forced to leave the country almost immediately.
 This did not stop her from continuing her anti-corruption advocacy efforts; she returned to Colombia in 2014 to run for senator.

 Lopez won her senate seat with an overwhelming 81,000 votes, the highest amount for a candidate in that election cycle, and led the anti-corruption Green Alliance party.

 She resigned from the senate in late 2017 to be allowed to run for president in the 2018 elections.

 In an attempt to counter polarization, Lopez fiercely criticized both Petro on the left and the eventual winner of the elections, Ivan Duque, on the right.

 Fajardo only just missed out for the second round in the elections.
 Lopez did not sit still and set her sights on an anti-corruption referendum she had been preparing.

 The referendum that was held just weeks after Duque took office failed to obtain the necessary votes by a small margin, but more than the president in the second round of the elections.

-While Duque tried and failed to have the anti-corruption proposals pushed through Congress, Lopez moved on and registered to run for mayor of Bogota.
+While Duque tried and failed to have the anti-corruption proposals pushed through Congress, Lopez moved on and ran for mayor of Bogota.